COVID-19 High-Frequency Phone Survey (Phase 1)

 With the COVID-19 pandemic characterized by deep uncertainty from the very beginning, governments faced great pressure to enact policies for mitigating the socioeconomic impacts of the crisis on households.
 These effects include growing unemployment and underemployment, a drop in labor and non-labor income, increasing prices and long-term human capital losses.

 The survey was conducted in thirteen Latin American countries: Argentina, Bolivia, Chile, Colombia, Costa Rica, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Paraguay and Peru.
-Data collection featured three waves between May and August 2020, with collection periods lasting about ten days per wave on average.
-The survey interviewed one adult per household and asked both individual and household-level questions.
+It followed a panel sample over three rounds of data collection between May and August 2020, and collection periods lasted about ten days per round on average.
+The survey was administered to one adult per household and asked the respondent both individual and household-level questions.

 - Interviewers worked from home as call centers could not be used